 Getting a Price Without Getting the Runaround

-After years of using this price-quote system, not to mention feedback from actual consumers, I recommend these steps to get a solid price from the Edmunds dealer quote system, or any other system, for that matter.
+After years of using this price quote system and hearing feedback from shoppers, I recommend these steps to get a solid price from the Edmunds dealer quote system — or any other quote system, for that matter.

-6. Set your cell phone to vibrate.
+5. Wait for responses.
+It won't take long.
 Most calls will come in over about the first two hours.
-Let the calls go to voicemail and then listen to them.
+If you don't want to talk right away, let the calls go to voice mail and then listen to them afterward.

-7. Review the calls and e-mails, paying attention not just to the prices and availability information, but also the professionalism of the callers and e-mailers.
-As you move forward with your purchase, you will have to deal with one of these salespeople.
+6. Review the calls and e-mails, paying attention not just to the prices and availability information, but also the professionalism of the callers and e-mailers.
+As you move forward with your purchase, you will likely be working with one of these salespeople.
 You want to choose someone who is well-spoken, trustworthy and responsive.

-8. Some e-mails might only say "Come on down!"
-E-mail the senders this response: "I have already driven the car so I don't need to come to your dealership.
+7. Some e-mails might only say "Come on down!"
+Send such dealers this response: "I have already driven the car so I don't need to come to your dealership.
 However, I'm interested in knowing your best price.
 If you want me to consider giving my business to you, please let me know if you have this car and what your price is."

 "People want to be treated right," Davis says.
 "That will never change."